 - remove the stalk from each mulberry (wear disposable food-grade gloves to handle them).

-- place mulberries side by side on oven trays or dehydrator trays, ensuring none overlap.
+- place mulberries on oven trays or dehydrator trays, ensuring no overlap.

-- set the oven or dehydrator temperature at 60º C (fan); if using a traditional oven, wedge a wooden spoon in the door to keep it ajar.
+- set the oven or dehydrator (U.S. option HERE) temperature at 60º C (fan); if using a traditional oven, wedge a wooden spoon in the door to keep it ajar.

 - check after 12 hours and then every few hours until the berries have shrivelled up and are dry.

 Metric kitchen scales are an inexpensive yet invaluable gadget to ensure accurate measurement of ingredients.
 Store them upright in a cupboard or over your worktop and they'll only take up a tiny bit of space.
 Click HERE for the ones I use.
 For U.S. option click HERE.